RetroDECK/ES-DE/USERGUIDE-DEV.md

 For ParaLLEl N64, place a file named `64DD_IPL.bin` in the root of the RetroArch system directory.
 Refer to the RetroArch documentation if you're uncertain where this directory is located.

-This file which is commonly referred to as _Nintendo 64DD IPL v1.2_ has to have an MD5 hash value of 8d3d9f294b6e174bc7b1d2fd1c727530 or it will not work.
+This file which is commonly referred to as _Nintendo 64DD IPL v1.2_ or similar has to have an MD5 hash value of 8d3d9f294b6e174bc7b1d2fd1c727530 or it will not work.

 The final step is to enable the option _64DD Hardware_ in the ParaLLEl N64 core options inside RetroArch.
 Following this you should be able to launch games with the .ndd file extension, or such files compressed into .zip or .7z archives.

-For Mupen64Plus-Next you should use the exact same IPL file as for ParaLLEl N64 but it has to be placed inside the Mupen64plus subdirectory inside the RetroArch system directory.
+For Mupen64Plus-Next you should use the exact same IPL file as for ParaLLEl N64 but it has to be placed inside the Mupen64plus subdirectory in the RetroArch system directory.
 The file also has to be named `IPL.n64` instead of 64DD_IPL.bin.

 For this emulator you can't launch .ndd files directly, instead you have to place the non-disk version of the game next to the disk version and launch the non-disk version.